 Bachelor of Science in Nursing

-Methodist College offers a Bachelor of Science in Nursing degree that prepares students to take the nursing licensure examination.
+Methodist College offers several options for individuals to earn a Bachelor of Science in Nursing that prepares students to take the nursing licensure examination to become professional nurses.
+In addition, the college offers the RN-BSN completion degree for registered nurses who completed an associate degree or diploma nursing program.

-- Methodist College's affiliation with UnityPoint Health Peoria affords nursing students clinical experiences at three Peoria area hospitals and a variety of clinics
+- Methodist College's affiliation with Carle Health affords nursing students clinical experiences at three Peoria area hospitals and a variety of clinics.

 Nursing Program Goals